Radiology - An Exciting Specialty

 - Applicants must be 18 years old at the time of the observer experience.

-- Undergraduate students must have a minimum 2.0 GPA.
+- Students must have a minimum 2.0 GPA.

-- Undergraduate students should be classified as current, full-time or part-time enrolled students.
+- Students should be classified as current, full-time or part-time enrolled students.

 - Complete all elements of the application process, including completing required training courses (see below).